neoito-hub/HR-docs/src/Leave_policy.md

 - Company reserves the right, at its discretion, to change, modify, suspend, or discontinue temporarily or permanently, all or part of the policy at any time.

  ### Paid Leave
-- Two paid leaves will be credited at the beginning of every month.
+- Two paid leaves will be credited to each employee at the beginning of every month.
 In addition to two paid leaves, one extra bonus paid leave will also get credited in the month of January.
 - A maximum of 25 paid leaves can be accumulated in a calendar year.
 - A maximum of 12 leaves will be carried forward to next calendar year; remaining leaves will be encashed.
  ### Maternity Leave